quilime/organelle-monome/README.md

   - serialosc-install.sh
   - Patches/

+Insert the Organelle's USB drive into the Organalle.

-Attach your Organelle to a 1920 x 1080 monitor via HDMI, and plug in a mouse, keyboard, and wifi adapater via an external USB hub.
-Insert the Organelle's USB drive into the Organlle.
+Attach your Organelle to a 1920 x 1080 monitor via HDMI, and plug in a mouse, keyboard, and wifi adapater with a USB hub.
 Start up the Organelle by plugging it in.
 When the Organelle boots up, you will be welcomed with an Arch Linux terminal that looks like this.

     [root@organelle ~]]# _